 Teams can include up to five students and they must work under the guidance of an approved mentor.

-View photos from prior years:
+View photos from prior year competitions:

 Follow the Governor's STEM Competition and join the conversation on social media via: